builttoroam/device_calendar/README.md

 ## Timezone support with TZDateTime

-Due to feedback we received, starting from `v4.0.0` we will be utilizing `timezone` package to better handle all the timezone data.
+Due to feedback we received, starting from `v4.0.0` we will be using the `timezone` package to better handle all timezone data.

 This is already included in this package.
 However, you need to add this line whenever the package is needed.